-The Hundertwasser Wairau Maori Art Museum is a Whangarei Arts Museum Trust (WAMT) project.
-As such WDC have a governance only.
-Staff however are working with WAMT to ensure Council is comfortable with the project build.
+The Hundertwasser Wairau Maori Art Museum is a Whangarei Art Museum Trust (WAMT) project.
+As such WDC have a governance role only, which it monitors through performance measures in the CCO's statement of Intent.
+Staff are also working alongside WAMT to ensure Council is comfortable with the project build however.
+It is understood that the costs/benefits of disestablisheing and re-establishing the crane would outweigh those of keeping it on site until required.

-Council notes these submissions and suggest that no changes be made to the draft Annual Plan 2019 - 2020.
+Council notes these submissions and no changes be made to the draft Annual Plan 2019 - 2020.